 This being said, it's not all business goals and objectives.
 You must also outline what success could be for the mentees and mentors and how you can track and measure their goals as well.

-From this step, you might decide to design a whole mentoring program around a specific goal, as LVMH have done with increasing gender diversity.
+From this first step, you might decide to design a whole mentoring program around a specific goal, as LVMH have done with increasing gender diversity.

 Time for the details.
 Next, you need to design the specifics of the mentoring program.
 Some things to outline at this stage: